DRIVING TIPS FOR SWITZERLAND

 Renting a car in Switzerland is quite easy and straightforward.
 However, make sure to rent a car that is fully covered.
 Everything in Switzerland is expensive – if you are responsible for damage to your rental car, it could be expensive.
 To avoid any negative surprises, I suggest paying a little more for the full insurance.

-I always road trip Switzerland in my own car/van and cannot talk about first-hand experiences when renting a car, but I have heard quite good things about this rental company.
+I always road trip Switzerland in my own car/van and cannot talk about first-hand experiences when renting a car, but I have used this rental company to find and book my rental car in Albania and can wholeheartedly recommend it.

 TOLLS IN SWITZERLAND